fpgholizadeh/Udacity-CarND-Capstone/README.md

 [![final](https://img.youtube.com/vi/I_qdVxc1Ay4/0.jpg)](https://www.youtube.com/watch?v=I_qdVxc1Ay4)

 The car is able to follow lane in the simulator and to stop when traffic light is red.
 It is also shown how the car  starts again when the green traffic light is detected.
-When the car approaches the second traffic light, it does not come to a full stop since the traffic light is correctly classificated as green.
+When the car approaches the second traffic light, it does not come to a full stop since the traffic light is correctly classified as green.